-7. We don’t recommend purchasing the products that claim to reduce the risk of SIDS.
-Wedges, positioners, and similar products have not been tested for safety and effectiveness or proven to be helpful in the reduction of SIDS occurrences.
+7. Purchasing the products that claim to reduce the risk of SIDS is not recommended.
+Wedges, sleep positioners, and similar products have not been tested for safety and effectiveness or proven to be helpful in the reduction of SIDS occurrences.

 8. Babies don’t need extra layers or blankets to keep them warm for sleep.
 If they are comfortable during the day, they will be comfortable at night.
 Keep the temperature at a comfortable level for adults.